Kandaha Surya Mandir: Legendary story

 According to Puranic texts, once Samba, the son of Lord Krishna was cursed by the celestial sage Devashree Narada.
 Then Samba established 12 Sun temples in different parts of the Aryavarta region during the period of 12 signs of the constellations to get rid from the curse given by Devashree Narada Muni.
 The Kandaha Surya Mandir is one of those 12 Sun temples and also called as Markandeyark Surya Mandir.

 History

-The original ancient temple might had been destroyed over a long time period.The temple was rebuilt by the kings of Pala Dynasty.
+The original ancient temple might had been destroyed over a long time period.
+The temple was rebuilt by the kings of Pala Dynasty.

 Similarly in a copper plate inscription, it is stated that the temple was built in 1357 by a Brahmin named Vanshadhara on the orders of King Narsimha Deva of the Oiniwar Dynasty.

 According to the priest Babu Kant Jha of the temple, it was built and destroyed many times but in 1334, the temple was renovated by the King Bhavadevasimha of the Oiniwar Dynasty.
+It is said that later the temple was again damaged by a brutal Mughal emperor called as Kalapahad.
+Then, it was renovated by a ascetic poet named Laxminath Gosai.
 In the campus of the temple, several rare statues of gods and goddesses were found from time to time.
 In 1985, the temple was taken under the protection of the Archaeological Survey of India due to its archaeological significance.